statgen/tis-v2-docs/docs/faq.md

 ## Can I download all results at once?

 Yes!
 If you click the download icon in the **Results** tab, you will encounter `wget` and `curl` commands to easily download all the files from the same step at once.
-You can also use the `imputationbot` or your own scripts for parallel downloads.
+You can also use CLI tools such as [impute](api/impute-cli.md) or your own scripts for parallel downloads.

 ## Is this service secure?